chrisdavis2110/meshcore-coverage-map/server/ENV_CONFIG.md

 ### Enable Location Validation

-To restrict locations to a specific region, configure:
+To restrict locations to a specific region, set in `.env`:

 ```bash
 CENTER_POS=37.3382,-121.8863